Belarus: Post-war

 The borders of the Byelorussian SSR and Poland were redrawn, in accord with the 1919-proposed Curzon Line.
-Byelorus gained territory to the west: the formerly Polish Kresy.
+Byelorussia gained territory to the west: the formerly Polish Kresy.

-Joseph Stalin implemented a policy of Sovietization to isolate the Byelorussian SSR from Western influences.
+Joseph Stalin implemented a policy of Sovietisation to isolate the Byelorussian SSR from Western influences.
 This policy involved sending Russians from various parts of the Soviet Union and placing them in key positions in the Byelorussian SSR government.
-After Stalin died in 1953, Nikita Khrushchev continued his predecessor's cultural hegemony program, stating, "The sooner we all start speaking Russian, the faster we shall build communism."
+After Stalin died in 1953, Nikita Khrushchev continued his predecessor's cultural hegemony programme, stating, "The sooner we all start speaking Russian, the faster we shall build communism."

 Between Stalin's death in 1953 and 1980, Belarusian politics was dominated by former members of the Soviet partisans, including First Secretaries Kirill Mazurov and Pyotr Masherov.
 Mazurov and Masherov oversaw Belarus's rapid industrialisation and transformation from one of the Soviet Union's poorest republics into one of its richest.
-In 1986, the Byelorussian SSR was contaminated with most (70%) of the nuclear fallout from the explosion at the Chernobyl power plant located 16 km beyond the border in the neighboring Ukrainian SSR.
+In 1986, the Byelorussian SSR was contaminated with most (70%) of the nuclear fallout from the explosion at the Chernobyl power plant located 16 km beyond the border in the neighbouring Ukrainian SSR.

-By the late 1980s, political liberalization led to a national revival, with the Belarusian Popular Front becoming a major pro-independence force.
+By the late 1980s, political liberalisation led to a national revival, with the Belarusian Popular Front becoming a major pro-independence force.